Kettle hat

-A kettle hat, also known as a war hat, was a type of combat helmet made of iron or steel in the shape of a brimmed hat.
+A kettle hat or kettle helmet, also known as a war hat, was a type of combat helmet made of iron or steel in the shape of a brimmed hat.
 There were many design variations, with the common element being a wide brim that afforded extra protection to the wearer.
 It gained its common English language name from its resemblance to a metal cooking pot (the original meaning of kettle).
-The kettle hat was common all over Medieval Europe, and was called Eisenhut in German and chapel de fer in French (both names mean "iron hat" in English).
+The kettle hat was common all over Medieval Europe: it was called Eisenhut in German and chapel-de-fer in Old French (both meaning "iron hat"), cappelline or cappellino in Medieval Italian and Spanish dialects (from Medieval Latin capellinus, Classical Latin capella).